 For my weeknight cooking, I’m looking for great flavor and speed of preparation.
 So, instead of searching all over town for special chiles, then chopping and puréeing, trying not to get HOT! in my eyes, I pull sriracha from my fridge and make a cheater peri-peri sauce right in the pan.
 Peri-peri (also piri-piri) refers to a spicy sauce of Portuguese origin made from a blend of fresh bird’s eye chile peppers, oil, vinegar, lemon juice, and spices.

 - 4 cups water

-- 1 ½ teaspoons sea salt
+- 1 teaspoon salt

-- 2 tablespoons olive oil and/or butter
+- 2–4 tbsp olive oil and/or butter

 - 1 pound shrimp, cleaned and deveined

-- 2 tablespoons sriracha sauce
+- 2 tbsp sriracha

 - garnish: lemon juice, fresh parsley leaves, salt and freshly ground black pepper

 Bring water to boil in large saucepan.
 Add salt and sprinkle in the polenta, stirring with a wooden spoon.
 Bring back to boil, lower heat to simmer, cover, and cook for about 15 minutes—lifting the lid every few minutes to give it a stir—until soft textured.
 Remove from heat, stir in olive oil and/or butter, cover and let sit while you cook the shrimp.